Jack Dykinga: Career

 Born in Chicago, Dykinga began his career at the Chicago Tribune, and the Chicago Sun-Times before moving to Arizona, where he joined the Arizona Daily Star and taught at the University of Arizona and Pima Community College.

 Dykinga left the Arizona Daily Star and photojournalism in 1985.
 Thanks to the support and inspiration of a friend, he started to work on a book about the Sonoran Desert.
 The publication of The Sonoran Desert launched his new career as a nature and conservation photographer.

 Dykinga is a founding Fellow of the International League of Conservation Photographers.
 His work appears in Arizona Highways and National Geographic.

 He shows at the G2 Gallery.

 He is on the board of the Sonoran Desert National Park Project.

 In 2010, Dykinga was photographer in residence at Sedona Photofest.

 Personal

-Dykinga lives in Tucson, Arizona, with his wife Margaret Malley; they married in 1965.
+Dykinga lives in Tucson, Arizona, with his wife Margaret Maley; they married in 1965.

 He attended Riverside Brookfield High School.